 Still, employers with 50 or fewer employees are exempt from the employer mandate, also known as the employer responsibility provision.

 It is also important to note that the IRS prohibits the practice of giving employees pre-tax money to purchase health plans through the Obamacare exchanges or private marketplace.
 Those who do could face a $100 per day excise tax per applicant.

 How Can Small Businesses Set Up Defined Contribution Health Plans?

-Small business owners who want to move to a defined contribution health plan arrangement should consult a licensed health insurance agent.
+Small business owners who want to move to defined contribution health plans should consult a licensed health insurance agent.